-Introduction to the basic concepts in mathematical finance for undergraduate students with strong mathematical background.
-The focus is on mathematical methods in pricing of derivative securities, portfolio management and on related questions of mathematical finance.
+Introduction to the basic concepts in mathematical finance for undergraduate students with a strong mathematical background particularly in probability theory.
+The focus is on mathematical methods in pricing of derivative securities, portfolio management, and on related questions of mathematical finance.
+Some emphasis is placed on the Black-Scholes formula and its applications to the pricing of options.

 From a recent course outline: